 Rose says the Ghana Climate and Innovations Centre (GCIC) has played a very crucial role in her business development.
 The organisation has taken her through managerial training and educated her on how to run a sustainable business.
-She has been linked to a portfolio manager who assist her to address the knowledge and skills gap.
+She has been linked to a portfolio manager who assists her to address the knowledge and skills gap.

-How important is economic empowerment of women?
+How important is the economic empowerment of women?